Table of Contents[Hide][Show]

 To quote a favorite saying among male classmates when I was in second grade.
 This quote claims that beans are good for your heart, among other things.

-Not that we can put any stock in a childhood saying, of course, but the general consensus in the health community is that beans are, in general, a “health” food and that when combined with rice, form a perfect protein for vegetarians.
+Not that we can put any stock in a childhood saying, of course, but beans are generally considered a healthy food and when combined with rice, form a perfect protein for vegetarians.
+Yet, they’re not recommended on certain diets like Paleo and Keto and the contain controversial compounds called lectins.

 Beans show up in some form in many different cultures and countries, though preparation methods vary vastly.
 Americans, for our part, get most of our bean consumption from soy and soy products.